hashicorp/consul/website/source/docs/agent/telemetry.html.md

   </tr>
   <tr>
     <td>`consul.memberlist.degraded.probe`</td>
-    <td>This metric counts the number of times the agent has performed failure detection on an other agent at a slower probe rate.
+    <td>This metric counts the number of times the agent has performed failure detection on another agent at a slower probe rate.
 The agent uses its own health metric as an indicator to perform this action.
 (If its health score is low, means that the node is healthy, and vice versa.)</td>
     <td>probes / interval</td>
     <td>counter</td>
   </tr>